 Unfortunately, there is still a lot of confusion surrounding Alzheimer’s disease, and much of the information out there is incorrect.
-In order to ensure the proper care of those with the condition, it’s vital that everyone becomes better informed to help unravel the misinformation.
+To ensure the proper care of those with the condition, it’s vital that everyone becomes better informed to help unravel the misinformation.
 Here are the top five misconceptions concerning Alzheimer’s disease.

 Aging increases the chances of developing Alzheimer’s disease.
 According to the National Institute of Aging, with each 5-year span beyond age 65, the number of people with the disease doubles.
 Alzheimer’s is a global health concern with the large population of baby boomers approaching senior citizen status worldwide.

-Believing that your loved one does not have Alzheimer’s because they? can remember past events is a common misconception.
-Alzheimer’s initially affects the ability to retain recent information and recent memories while past memories can retain all their vivid details.
-It is common for recently-diagnosed Alzheimer’s patients to remember and talk about specific memories as if they just occurred, which can be both surprising and troubling for those around them.
+Believing that your loved one does not have Alzheimer’s because they can remember past events is a common misconception.
+Alzheimer’s initially affects the ability to retain recent information and recent memories while memories can retain all their vivid details.
+It is common for recently diagnosed Alzheimer’s patients to remember and talk about specific memories as if they just occurred, which can be both surprising and troubling for those around them.
 Such older memories remain strong until the disease progresses further.

 Due to the complex system of the brain, Alzheimer’s patients experience good and bad days.
 The good moments usually last for short periods, and during the early stages, many patients retain their basic social skills.
 These positive signs during the good days of the early stages can make it difficult to believe a loved one is suffering the disease and complicates receiving a proper diagnosis.

 3. Alzheimer’s disease patients don’t recognize their symptoms